 The bleached earless lizard can range in length from four to six inches, with a width of half an inch.
 Lizard tracks can be distinguished from others by the tail track between the footprints.
 This lizard enjoys eating insects, spiders, and small plants that are abundant at White Sands.
 The white coloration of the lizard is an adaptation to camouflage with the white sand.

-The darkling beetle, also known as the stinkbug, can be found anywhere in the monument and is most prevalent in the summer months.
+The darkling beetle, also known as the stinkbug, can be found anywhere in the park and is most prevalent in the summer months.
 The length of the beetle can be over one inch.
 The name stinkbug comes from their defensive spray, which smells like kerosene.
 Being dark in color, the beetle is very easy to spot on the white sand.
 The dark color of the body acts as a sunscreen, protecting the beetle from the damaging rays of the sun.